Matthew-Hurrell/labyrinth-of-riddles/README.md

 ### End Function

 The end function is called when the user answers the final riddle correctly.
-The purpose of the end function is to print the final storyboard paragraph and give the user their final choice before concluding the game.
+The purpose of the end function is to call the end paragraph function and pass in the username variable and give the user their final choice before concluding the game.
 This function also features a while loop with a nested if/elif/else statement.
 The user is given the option to take or leave the treasure.
 Taking the treasure calls the take_treasure function and breaks out of the loop.
 Leaving the treasure calls the leave function and breaks out of the loop.
 If the user input is invalid a please try again statement is printed to the terminal and the loop repeats.

 ![End Function](readme-images/end-function.png)